-Our dental team in Walnut Creek can clean, sterilize and permanently fill an infected tooth to relieve pain and preserve the natural teeth of our Langley patients.
+Our dental team in Walnut Grove can clean, sterilize and permanently fill an infected tooth to relieve pain and preserve the natural teeth of our Langley patients.

 What is a Root Canal?